 Denying service allows people of various religions the right to exercise their beliefs.

 Any business transaction ought to be mutually voluntary.
-If government is forcing either party to the table that is violating said parties freedom.
+If the government is forcing either party to the table, that is violating said parties freedom.

 Denying costs a business valuable customers and sales.

 Denying customers is a disservice to the community.